 Since I couldn’t get the whole church in the shot, I figured I would try to get a closer look as well as seen in the above photograph.
 Such a stunningly designed and built church.

-It was a bit passed Christmas but I guess they were pretty unwilling to perhaps take down the Christmas Decorations.
+It was a bit past Christmas but I guess they were pretty unwilling to perhaps take down the Christmas Decorations.

-One of statues on the outside of the palace.
+One of the statues on the outside of the palace.

 One of the gates into the palace grounds.
-It was a really beautiul palace indeed.
+It was a really beautiful palace indeed.

-I always seem to find myself on the wrong of a cow.
+I always seem to find myself on the wrong side of a cow.

 Shopping for trinkets near the temple.

 The gate to the famous Brindavan Gardens in Mysore.
 Or at least I was told they are very famous.
 Apparently lots of Hindi movies are filmed in these gardens.

 Krishnarajasagara dam is a massive dam built near the gardens along the Kaveri River.
 It is named for one of the former rulers of Mysore Krishnaraja Wodeyar IV and opened in 1932.